-I always recommend you to learn as much vocabulary as you can.
-It is because the range of vocabulary in you can make the greatest difference in your IELTS global band score.
-You are sure to gain profit in all the language skills; listening, reading, writing and speaking.
+I always recommend you learn as much vocabulary as you can.
+It is because of the range of vocabulary that you can make the greatest difference in your IELTS global band score.
+You are sure to gain profit in all the language skills; listening, reading, writing, and speaking.
 I’m not saying that you can’t study a dictionary.
 But, as we all are very busy and time runs fast, we need to keep pace with time.
 This is where Google Translate can help you.
-Not only it is making your searches easier, but also it is making you smarter because you are saving your important time using an add-in in your MS word, an app on your phone and an extension in your Google Chrome.
+Not only it is making your searches easier, but also it is making you smarter because you are saving important time using an add-in in your MS Word, an app on your phone, and an extension in your Google Chrome.
 Unfortunately, the extension is not available in other browsers.

-Some might think I’m doing an advertisement of Google here.
+Some might think I’m doing an advertisement for Google here.
 I can guarantee you, it’s not advertising.
-If you get used to with this wonderful service, you will surely understand what I mean.
+If you become used to this wonderful service, you will surely understand what I mean.

 To learn more about it, follow the link below.

-To download the extension from web, follow the link below
+To download the extension from the web, follow the link below